Primary bone cancer is a cancer that starts in a bone. It is sometimes called a bone sarcoma.

 For many people with early-stage bone cancer that has not started to spread, it will never come back after treatment.

 If the cancer comes back in the lungs or in a bone, it is sometimes possible to have an operation to remove it.
-This would be done to try to cure the cancer.
 Chemotherapy may be given before and after the operation.

 If it is not possible to cure the cancer, treatments such as chemotherapy and radiotherapy may be given.
 The aim is to control the cancer for as long as possible and to help relieve symptoms.

 Below is a sample of the sources used in our information about primary bone cancer.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org